-Complaint One: Judge Alice Gibney [pictured at right] is the head of the Commission on Judicial Tenure and Discipline and is one of the main people responsible for the sad moral, legal and ethical state of Rhode Island Judges.
-Judge Gibney's committee routinely rubber stamps all sorts of Judicial Misconduct.
+Complaint One: Judge Alice Gibney was the head of the Commission on Judicial Tenure and Discipline which is mainly responsible for the sad moral, legal and ethical state of Rhode Island Judges.
+The Commission has a history of rubber stamping all sorts of Judicial Misconduct.

 All one needs to do is go into many of our courtrooms and watch for a few days.
 You will see many judges show partiality and intemperance without fear of repercussions.
 You will see excessive abuse of back room dealings resulting in our courts being, for the most part, secret.
 A client wanting to remain informed of their proceedings and trying to get into these back room dealings with be met with extreme resistance from court staff, judges and lawyers from both sides.